Housing

 Why Invest?

-The current reality is that much of our workforce – including nurses, manufacturing professionals , teachers and other middle-class employees – are being priced out of affordable homes in Dodge and Jefferson Counties.
+Today, much of our workforce - including nurses, manufacturing professionals, teachers and other middle-class employees - are being priced out of home ownership in Dodge and Jefferson County.

-This doesn’t have to be our future.
-Groundbreaking communities across the nation are finding innovative ways to address the housing issue: creating public-private partnerships, bridging funding gaps and updating zoning rules.
-Communities that are proactive in attracting needed housing are more likely to keep and/or attract the next generation of workers and families needed to thrive.
+The good news is we’re finding innovative ways to overcome this challenge.
+By creating public-private partnerships, bridging funding gaps and updating zoning rules, we’re helping build a robust and affordable housing market.
+This means we are more likely to keep and/or attract the next generation of workers and families needed to help our community thrive.

 "More than half of workers in jobs located in Jefferson County commute from outside the county each day.
 The development of housing that is affordable to our local workforce isn’t just an investment in roofs and walls; it’s an investment in our communities and the workers who contribute so much to them."